 Last Saturday was the clincher.
 The walk up the hill on Grey Fox 6 and down it on 7 took a lot out of me and the legs were cramping by the time I got to my drive on 7 which was my final hole of the round.
 The underwhelming third shot and missed putt were definitely body related.

-After lunch, walking from the parking lot to tee 8 at Siler Fox to start round two was also difficult due to the upslope.
+After lunch, walking from the parking lot to tee 8 at Siler Fox to start round two was also difficult due to the slope I had to navigate.
 I was definitely feeling fatigue on 18 and stopping at my car for water and food helped a bit but by the time I got to my drive on 4, I was feeling bad again and after a bad drive on 5 and leg cramps on 7 to finish the 36, was disappointed to be tied for second two shots behind the leader who still had one hole to play

 On the drive home, my whole body started rebelling.
 I ended up pulling into a McDonald's dry heaving in the bathroom before getting some food and sitting in a chair for a half hour.
-I was so worried that I sent a message to my daughter that I would want to be the last one she could ever get from me.
+Only my confusion with insurance and the US health care system prevented me from searching for the nearest ER.
 By late morning the following day, everything with me returned to what has become "normal".

-Even after today's nine, I had trouble getting out of the car when home and bed when going to the bathroom while writing this.
+Even after today's post work well played nine, I had trouble getting out of the car when home and out of my bed when going to the bathroom while writing this.

-There are many who want to make the trip to Peoria in September and it would not be fair to amateurs born from 1961 to 1966 for me to register when I am not 100% sure I could navigate 2 practice rounds followed by 4 or 5 tournament days.
+There are many who want to make the trip to Peoria in September and it would not be fair to other amateurs born from 1962 to 1966 for me to register when I am not 100% sure I could navigate 2 practice rounds followed by 4 or 5 tournament days five months from now.

 No comments: